GlynPrice/DjangoPythonPolls/README.md

 This command creates a subfolder (DjangoPythonPolls for the above example) with the set of files for this polls app and the git related files/subfiles.
 Note that this DjangoPythonPolls is the outer subfolder with this name.
 There is an inner subfolder with this name that is the Django-Project folder, that is alongside the polls subfolder.
 If you need to change the name DjangoPythonPolls to something else remember there are quite a number of places in this app that would need editing (use `grep -ir command` to help finding them).
 Also note that the name of the github remote repository for this app is also, DjangoPythonPolls.

-Note that inner subfolder DjangoPythonPolls for the Django-Project and the subfolder polls for the App-Polls-Project are Python package in that they have the file __init__.py.
+Note that inner subfolder DjangoPythonPolls for the Django-Project and the subfolder polls for the App-Polls-Project are Python packages in that they have the file `__init__.py`.
 This among other things allows the dot-path notation to be used when files are imported.

 ##RUN-UP THE POLLS APP
 This app needs a Python (version 2.7.6) based virtualenv with Django (version 1.7.1).
 All command-lines based work below are to be done in the Terminal window.